 December 15, 2018...
 Magdolna Sass (Hungarian Academy of Sciences, Budapest)

 All classes start at 9AM sharp and continue until ca 3PM with breaks as per lecturer's instructions.
-Classes will take place in the M105 Room (MIAS building, 1st floor).
+The initial class on October 27 will take place in Room 104 (MIAS building, basement), all following lectures in Room M105 (MIAS building, 1st floor).

-The initial lecture will also include information on the final projects and tutoring (Mojmír Sabolovič, MIAS).
+The initial class will also include information on the final projects and tutoring (Mojmír Sabolovič, MIAS).